ultraschemer-microweb/microweb/README.md

 1. Create a resource name for each __route__ or __endpoint__ registered in your Microweb Application project.
 2. Create generic resource names using regular expressions only for boundary cases.

 When we open the current `microweb.sample.App.initialize` method, we can see all routes registered in the system.
-Three of the routes (`GET /#`, `GET /v0#`, `POST /v0/login#`) don't need authorization, so we can simply ignore them.
+Some of the routes (`GET /#`, `GET /v0#`, `POST /v0/login#`, `GET /v0/gui-user-login`, `POST /v0/gui-user-login`) don't need authorization, so we can simply ignore them.
 All the other need.
 Let's just list all of them, using Microweb KeyCloak resource naming rules (`METHOD path#`), and saving all of them as resources in KeyCloak:

 * `GET /v0/logoff#`
-* `GET /v0/gui-user-login#`
-* `POST /v0/gui-user-login#`
 * `POST /v0/gui-user-logoff#`
 * `POST /v0/gui-image/:id/assign#`
 * `POST /v0/gui-image/:id/raw#`